Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ## Motivation

-AWS Elastic Container Registry provides an easy way of managing logs for containers and our micro-services running inside those containers.
+AWS Elastic Container Service provides an easy way of managing logs for containers and for our microservices running inside those containers.
 Having seamless integration with CloudWatch Logs, containers deployed on ECS Fargate have their standard output piped to CloudWatch Logs.
 This is made possible by `awslogs` log driver, which runs outside of the container and it is fully managed by AWS.

-Using `awslogs` with CloudWatch may be fine for most of the use cases, although we might have several reasons for using a third party log aggregated.
+Using `awslogs` with CloudWatch may be fine for most of the use cases, although we might have several reasons for using a third party log aggregator.

 For example:

 - we may want to stream logs to S3 directly, bypassing CloudWatch Logs;
-- we may want to use a company-wide log aggregator based on ELK stack (or insert other log aggregator here);
+- we may want to use a company-wide log aggregator based on ELK stack (or insert here another log aggregator based on other tech-stack);
 - we may want to have better searching and traceability compared to what CloudWatch Log Insights offers;
-- we may want to avoid high ingestion price offered by CloudWatch Logs.
+- we may want to avoid the high ingestion price offered by CloudWatch Logs.
 This might not be as obvious at first, having a huge cluster of microservices with steady log flow may drive the monthly costs up significantly

 ## Introduction to FluentBit

 At this point we might have taken the decision to store our logs outside of CloudWatch.
 The next challenge we are facing is how to stream our logs to our aggregator.
 One option would be to use a log router named [Fluent Bit](https://docs.fluentbit.io/manual).
 Fluent Bit is a lightweight agent with the sole purpose to gather log messages from our containers and stream them into a log aggregator.
 Fluent Bit provides a set of [plugins](https://docs.fluentbit.io/manual/pipeline/outputs) for integrating with essentially all known log aggregators.
-Moreover, it can collect logs from several sources in several formats, it can transform this messages offering a seamless integration between a producer service and a consumers (which can be even CloudWatch).
+Moreover, it can collect logs from several sources in several formats, it can transform these messages, offering a seamless integration between a producer service and consumers.

 Fluent Bit is fully supported by AWS ECS and AWS ECS Fargate.
-AWS provides a custom log driver name [`FireLens`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) for making possible the integration with the FluentBit agent.
+AWS provides a custom log driver named[`FireLens`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) for making possible the integration with the Fluent Bit agent.
 AWS also offers a custom Docker image for Fluent Bit, which will be used further on in this article.

 ## Base Infrastructure Setup

 What we would want to achieve is to deploy a Fargate cluster with an nginx container using Fluent Bit.
-For being able to do this, we might want to provision some basic infrastructure first.
-We need a VPC with a few subnets which do have access to internet.
-We will use Terraform in this article to easily spin up this infrastructure and also to provide a blueprint for the reader which can be easily reproducible.
-This article wont go into the inner workings of Terraform and expects the reader to have basic familiarity with its deployment process (or with any kind IoC deployment tool working process).
+For being able to do this, first we might want to provision some basic infrastructure.
+We need a VPC with a few subnets with internet access.
+We will use Terraform in this article to easily spin up this infrastructure and also to provide a blueprint for the reader.
+This article won't go into the inner workings of Terraform and expects the reader to have basic familiarity with its deployment process (or with any kind IoC deployment tool working process).

-Let's assume we already have a base VPC with 4 subnets (2 public and 2 private subnet), an Internet Gateway and a NAT Gateway.
-The reason why we would want 4 subnets is redundancy and high availability (HA), which is a requirement for the Application Load Balancer we are planning to use for our ECS cluster.
-The Application Load Balancers requires to be deployed in at least 2 subnets with different availability zones.
-We will deploy the ALB in the provision public subnets, while any running ECS container will be places in a private subnet.
+Let's assume we already have a base VPC with 4 subnets (2 public and 2 private subnets), an Internet Gateway and a NAT Gateway.
+The reason why we would want 4 subnets is redundancy and high availability (HA).
+The Application Load Balancer, planned to be used for the ECS cluster, requires it to be deployed in at least 2 subnets with different availability zones.
+We will deploy the ALB in the provision public subnets, while any running ECS container will be placed in a private subnet.
 Terraform code for provisioning the base infrastructure can be found in the following git repository: [https://github.com/Ernyoke/aws-fargate-fluentbit](https://github.com/Ernyoke/aws-fargate-fluentbit).

 ## ECS Cluster Setup

 For ECS cluster setup first we need to provision an Application Load Balancer.
 ECS services will be automatically registered to this load balancer.
-For security purposes ant follow best practices, we would allow for the running containers to be able to communicate with the load balancer only.
+For security purposes and to follow best practices, we would allow for the running containers to be able to communicate with the load balancer only.
 To achieve this, we will provision our ECS infrastructure as follows:

 ```terraform
 # Create a Security Group for the Application Load Balancer